Getting Started

 Brinley: "Added that goal.
 Elena is now in your character list with all these details."

 What just happened?
 EpicWrite now remembers everything about Elena.
 You can reference her anytime, and Brinley will recall her traits, backstory, and goals.
+This works the same way for anything in your project — describe a signature ingredient, a podcast guest, or a game mechanic, and Brinley tracks it.

 Step 3: Add Your First Location (1 minute)